esplito/coding-notes/epicreact/react-performance/notes.md

 }
 ```

 **Note: You can no longer check timings from React in the Performance tab in prod.
-You have to use the Profiler.**
+You have to use the Profiler to see React-specific stuff.**
 Sources:
  - https://stackoverflow.com/questions/52364829/no-timing-breakdown-in-user-timing-section-in-performance-tab-in-chrome-dev-tool
  -  https://github.com/facebook/react/pull/18417